ajosedev/knowledge/notes/20221201032649-css-variables-theming.md

 The implementation can be pretty simple.
 Just set a data-attribute somewhere high up on the tree, and set/read variables through that.

+If you are reading and setting CSS Variables based on other CSS Variables, it's important to read and set at the same level, to support caluclations [[20231215081938-css-variables-flow]]

 ```css
 body[data-theme='light'] {
   --colors-primary: deeppink;